- What is mulch? – mulch definition

 If you want to grow some plants in pots, visit our potting soil calculator to see how much potting soil you should buy.

 Types of mulch

 Many materials are traditionally used as mulch, and there are also lots of mulch alternatives.
-Here, we present characteristics of different types of mulch:
+Here, we present the characteristics of different types of mulch:

 - Plastic mulch – used mainly in large-scale plants growing.
-Every plant has its own hole in the plastic cover through which can grow.
+Every plant has its own hole in the plastic cover through which it can grow.